-On Tuesday, March 17th of 2020, it got 10,392 sessions for the day.
-And then just yesterday, which is March 18th, there were 11,466 sessions for the day.
+On Tuesday, it got 10,392 sessions for the day.
+And then the day after there were 11,466 sessions for the day.

 This is a big spike because normally the site is getting about six to seven thousand visitors a day.
-Now I could go over the entire history, I will just say that traffic had not always been at six to seven thousand visitors a day, it used to be higher.
+Now I could go over the entire history.
+I will just say that traffic had not always been at six to seven thousand visitors a day, it used to be higher.

 It’s nice to see it going back up to where I would like it.

 When I pull up the acquisition sources in Google Analytics, I can see that about 60% is coming from social media sources, 21% is coming from organic search which we’ve worked really hard on, and about 15% says is direct visitors, and about 5% is referral traffic.